kicken/sleep-blocker/README.md

 * PowerRequestAwayModeRequired
 * PowerRequestExecutionRequired

 By default, the `PowerRequestSystemRequired` type is used.
-For details about the request types, refer to the pMicrosoft documentation](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-powersetrequest).
+For details about the request types, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-powersetrequest).